Bawgyo Pagoda

 The Bawgyo Pagoda (ဘော်ကြိုဘုရားကြီး) is a Buddhist temple in Hsipaw, Myanmar.
 Built in the 12th century, the temple is located in Bawgyo village, several miles from the town of Hsipaw.
-Every march, the temple is the site of a Buddhist festival that commemorates the pagoda's founding.
+Every March, the temple is the site of a Buddhist festival that commemorates the pagoda's founding.

+From 1995 to 1996, the pagoda was significantly renovated, under the direction of Khin Nyunt.